Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 💡 Outdoor cats require more frequent vaccination boosters than indoor cats.

-4. How does a vaccination work at Animova?
+4. How does a vaccination at Animova work?

-Our veterinarians ensure that your cat is vaccinated gently and without stress .
+Our veterinarians ensure that your cat receives a stress-free and gentle vaccination.
 The process:

 ✔ Thorough examination before vaccination